jamesszewczyk/jamesszewczyk.github.io/index.markdown

 # Welcome!

-I currently work at YouGov as a Senior Analyst on the Innovations team where I mainly work on data science and survey research projects relation to elections in the United States.
-I received my PhD in political science from the Department of Political Science at Emory University.
+I am currently employed at YouGov as a Senior Analyst on the Innovations team where I mostly work on data science and survey research projects related to elections in the United States.
+I received my PhD from the Department of Political Science at Emory University.
 My academic research focuses on voter behavior and electoral accountability in democracies.
 I am particularly interested in the consequences of electoral reforms in the United States for the behavior of voters, the behavior of elected officials, and policy outcomes.
 My CV can be found [here](http://jamesszewczyk.github.io/szewczyk_CV.pdf).

 **Contact Information:**